Initializing...

 And then, the iPhone happened.

 Something shifted.
 Suddenly, everyone was a photographer.
 DSLRs got cheaper, social media faster.
-Platforms promised connection, community, freedom.
+Platforms promised connection, community, and freedom.
 But the deal was rigged.
 We fed the machine with our art.
 For free.
 And in return, we got little hearts.

 Somewhere along the way, we stopped watermarking.
 We stopped asking to be paid.
 We gave our creativity away in exchange for the illusion of relevance.